Fire Safety Regulations for Rental Properties: What Every Landlord Must Know

 Standard Lettings (Non-HMO)

-For a standard rental property (a single household), Building Regulations require that any door between an integral garage and the living space must be a fire door.
+For a standard rental property (a single household), Building Regulations Part B (Fire Safety) require that any door between an integral garage and the living space must be a fire door.
 Beyond that, there is no general legal requirement to install fire doors in a standard let.

 However, if the property was built or converted after certain dates and originally fitted with fire doors, those doors must be maintained.
 Removing or replacing a fire door with a standard door could breach Building Regulations.